flame-engine/flame/doc/layers.md

 ## PreRenderedLayer

 Pre-rendered layers are layers that are rendered only once, cached in memory and then just replicated on the game canvas afterwards.
-They are most useful to cache content that don't change during the game, like a background for example.
+They are useful for caching content that doesn't change during the game, like a background for example.

 Usage example:

 ```dart
 class BackgroundLayer extends PreRenderedLayer {
   final Sprite sprite;